-On a hot Australian summers day boisterous, lovable Aunt Mavis rocked up in her green EJ Holden car full of Christmas spirit.
+On a hot Australian summer’s day boisterous, loveable Aunt Mavis rocked up in her green EJ Holden car full of Christmas spirit.
 She burst through the doors, barely able to stand from the weight of all her packages.
-Presents for everyone, home baked biscuits, a Christmas cake in there somewhere, calling “Merry Christmas my darlings!”
+Presents for everyone, home baked biscuits, a Christmas cake in there somewhere, calling, “Merry Christmas my darlings!”

 Barney, her full grown great dane bounded in after her.
 Gasps of horror escaped from tight lipped mouths as he took a flying leap onto the new, white sofa and made himself at home.

 Aunt Mavis grabbed everyone to her enormous bosom, (some feared suffocation) and kissed one and all vigorously with her spikey, top lip.
 She pinched the baby’s cheeks, accidentally called her great niece her great nephew and exclaimed how lovely it was to be with them all again.